 Purpose of this guidance

-This guidance applies to playgrounds in Wales but it does not provide advice for the management of play areas that are indoors which currently remain closed.
+This guidance applies to outdoor playgrounds and play areas in Wales but it does not provide advice for the management of play areas that are indoors.

 This guidance is of a general nature and should be treated as a guide.
 This guidance does not supersede any legal obligations relating to health and safety, employment or equalities, and it is important that owners and operators continue to comply with existing obligations including those relating to individuals with protected characteristics.

 Requirements and responsibilities

 Persons responsible for playgrounds have a duty under Regulation 16 of the Health Protection (Coronavirus Restrictions) (No.5) (Wales) Regulation 2020/1609 to take reasonable measures for the purposes of minimising the risk of exposure to or spread of coronavirus.
 This duty includes a requirement to: